AmGthrow/pendulum-bot/README.md

 # pendulum-bot
-Renders an mp4 of double pendulums and tweets it automatically
+Renders an mp4 of double pendulums and tweets it automatically.